Government improperly disregarded the direction of the Information and Privacy Commissioner

 In 1999, the Criminal Lawyers’ Association (CLA) requested access to a report prepared by the OPP.
-The report detailed an investigation of police conduct that was triggered by a judgment of Justice Glithero in 1997, in which he stayed a murder prosecution after identifying 17 instances of “deliberate non-disclosure or suppression, of virtually every piece of evidence that was of probable assistance to the defence”.
+The report detailed an investigation of police conduct that was triggered by a judgment of Justice Glithero in 1997.
+In that case, the judge stayed a murder prosecution after identifying 17 instances of “deliberate non-disclosure or suppression, of virtually every piece of evidence that was of probable assistance to the defence”.

-Upon completion of its investigation, the OPP issued a brief press release indicating that, despite Justice Glithero’s scathing judgment, it had found no instances of improper police conduct.
+When its investigation was complete, the OPP issued a brief press release indicating that, despite Justice Glithero’s scathing judgment, it had found no instances of improper police conduct.
 The CLA submitted a request under the Freedom of Information and Protection of Privacy Act (“FIPPA”) to the Minister for the OPP investigation report.

-On reconsideration before the IPC, the Ministry re-exercised its discretion, but continued to claim that the s.14(2)(a) exemption provided a valid basis to withhold substantial portions of the OPP Report.
-The Ministry explained that it chose to exercise its discretion to claim the law enforcement exemption in accordance with the wishes of certain individual witnesses who had provided statements to the OPP and who had not consented to the release of this information.
-The CLA challenged the Ministry’s exercise of discretion, and also argued that the law enforcement exemption was not properly applicable to the portions of the report that the Ministry continued to withhold.
+On reconsideration before the Commissioner, the Ministry continued to claim that the s.14(2)(a) exemption provided a valid basis to withhold substantial portions of the OPP Report.
+The Ministry explained that it exercised its discretion to invoke the law enforcement exemption because certain individual witnesses had provided statements to the OPP, and those individuals did not want the information released.
+The CLA argued that the law enforcement exemption did not apply to the portions of the report that the Ministry continued to withhold.

-In three successive decisions, the IPC concluded that the Ministry had improperly exercised its discretion.
-The IPC twice ordered the Ministry to re-exercise its discretion in accordance with the IPC’s guidance, but to no avail.
+In three successive decisions, the Commissioner concluded that the Ministry had improperly exercised its discretion.
+The Commissioner twice ordered the Ministry to exercise its discretion to release the report, but the Ministry refused to do so.

 The CLA once again applied for judicial review.

-In its judgment, the Divisional Court concluded that under the terms of the Supreme Court’s remission order, the IPC was required to reconsider both the applicability of the s.14(2) exemption to the report (and parts thereof) and the propriety of the Ministry’s exercise of discretion in claiming this exemption.
-The IPC had erroneously narrowed the scope of the remittal and failed to consider the question of the applicability of the s.14(2)(a) exemption.
-The Divisional Court therefore remitted the matter back to the IPC to determine whether the portions of the report that remain at issue qualify for exemption.
+The Divisional Court concluded that, under the terms of the Supreme Court’s 2010 order, the Commissioner was required to reconsider both the applicability of the s.14(2) exemption to the report, and the propriety of the Ministry’s exercise of discretion in claiming this exemption.
+The Commissioner had erroneously narrowed the scope of the remittal and failed to consider the question of the applicability of the s.14(2)(a) exemption.
+The Divisional Court therefore remitted the matter back to the Commissioner to determine whether the portions of the report that remain at issue qualified for exemption.

-With respect to the Ministry’s exercise of discretion, the Divisional Court noted its agreement with the IPC’s analysis, holding that the Ministry had exercised its discretion on the basis of an improper consideration, namely the absence of consent from certain interviewees.
-The Court remitted this issue to the IPC, to be considered in the event that any portion of the report was found by the IPC to qualify for exemption.
+The Divisional Court further noted that it agreed with the Commissioner’s conclusion that the Ministry had exercised its discretion on the basis of an improper consideration, namely the absence of consent from certain interviewees.
+The Court also remitted this issue to the Commissioner, to be considered in the event that any portion of the report was found by the Commissioner to qualify for exemption.